-Any nursing home lawyer with experience has been kept busy over the last few years due to the burgeoning problems associated with the quality of care of the aging population.
+Any nursing home lawyer with experience has been kept busy over the last few years due to the burgeoning number of problems associated with the quality of care of our aging population.

 Victims of nursing home negligence and their families are entitled to fair and just compensation for injuries or death caused by inappropriate care.
 Nursing home residents are among the most helpless and the most dependent of people within the healthcare system.
 They need someone to defend them.

 Claims against nursing homes frequently arise from falls, bed sores, dehydration or other forms of neglect.
 Residents are entitled to treatment with dignity and to be represented aggressively.
 If you or a loved one have been the victim of nursing home neglect, contact an experienced lawyer.

 Brien Roche has a proven track record with over 40 years of trial experience in the Northern Virginia area.
 Contact Brien today if you are looking for aggressive, competent representation in the Fairfax, Virginia area, Washington DC or Maryland.

 Bed sores, also called pressure sores, are the most common problem in nursing homes.
 Federal regulations set standards as to how these are to be prevented and if present how they are to be dealt with so they do not get worse.